brycedrennan/imaginAIry/README.md

 # be sure to use Python 3.10, Python 3.11 is not supported at the moment
 >> pip install imaginairy
 >> imagine "a scenic landscape" "a photo of a dog" "photo of a fruit bowl" "portrait photo of a freckled woman" "a bluejay"
-# Make an animation showing the generation process
->> imagine --gif "a flower"
 # Make an AI video
 >> aimg videogen --start-image rocket.png
 ```